 In 2010, CFCF began garnering attention for his innovative online mixtapes that seamlessly blended numerous genres of music (from melancholic R&B and hip-hop to ambient and Krautrock to soft rock), particularly Do U Like Night Bus?, one of the defining mixes of the moody "night bus" genre.
 His original music began to shift further away from dance music, with influences such as Ryuichi Sakamoto, Talk Talk, David Sylvian, and Peter Gabriel playing a major part in shaping his sound.
 New York City-based Rvng Intl. released The River, an EP heavily inspired by Popol Vuh's scores for Werner Herzog's films.
 He also released a more house/garage-influenced EP, Cometrue, on the New York-based UNO label in 2011.

 In 2012, Silver launched a series of EPs that aimed to explore "the lighter side of our relationship with our surroundings."
-The health-minded Exercises EP (which featured a David Sylvian cover) introduced the series that year with Music for Objects following in 2013.
+The health-minded Exercises EP (which featured a David Sylvian cover) introduced the series that year, with Music for Objects following in 2013.
 Silver took a different tack on his second full-length, Outside; arriving in October 2013, the album featured more atmospheric tracks dominated by vocals.
 Silver declared the "death of night bus" with his Night Bus 3 mix, released online toward the end of 2014.
 In late July of 2015, CFCF released Radiance & Submission, an LP inspired by Windham Hill artists such as Michael Hedges, on Spanish label Driftless Recordings.
-Two weeks later, Canadian cassette label 1080p released The Colours of Life, a more synth pop-influenced CFCF album that was recorded in 2011. ~ Jason Birchmeier & Paul Simpson
+Two weeks later, Canadian cassette label 1080p released The Colours of Life, a more synth pop-influenced CFCF album that was recorded in 2011.
+The more acoustic On Vacation appeared on International Feel in 2016. ~ Jason Birchmeier & Paul Simpson